t4nertemel/bsict_extention/README.txt

 == Changelog ==

 = 0.7 =
-* Disable Update Nags
+* Removed Disable Update Nags and created new admin file
-* Added function to remove update nags, all updates to be completed through Main WP.
+* Moved admin settings to a new bsict_extention_admin.php file.

 = 0.6 =
 * Rebuilt plugin adding new BSICT Plugin page to setting page